JaideepPrasad/Data-Science/Image Processing/Image Processing Forensics/README.md

-# Speed Camera Licence Plate Identifier
+# Speed Camera License Plate Identifier

 #### Project Goal

-The goal of this project was to clean up an image of a speeding car, so we can read the licence plate on the car.
+The goal of this project was to clean up an image of a speeding car, so we can read the license plate on the car.

 #### Data Source